terracota19/SecureMail-API/README.md

 # SecureMail:

-**SecureMail** is an API that uses **Machine Learning (ML)** techniques to assess whether an email is a phishing attempt.
+**SecureMail** is an REST API that uses **Machine Learning (ML)** techniques to assess whether an email is a phishing attempt.
 This API performs security analysis and provides predictions about suspicious emails.

 ## Available Languages